Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 1. Put every module, composite type (including constructor methods) and function into a file on its own, with the file name matching that of the object.
 Create a folder for every module.

-1. Only use Unicode in strings and docstrings.
+1. Do not use Unicode.

 ### Documentation